albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-When a method is invoked, the method's state is loaded on the *Java stack* as a new frame.
-All method's variables are created in the method's frame in the *Java stack*.
-The method can only reach within its frame and the classloader makes sure of then during the class loading process.
+When a method (*instance* or `static`) is invoked, the method's state (such as local variables) is loaded on the *Java stack* as a new frame.
+All method's variables exists in the method's frame in the *Java stack*.
+The method can only reach within its frame.
+The classloader makes sure of that during the class loading process.
 Instance methods have also access to the objects' properties.
 In this case, all four instance methods will have access to all object's properties too.

 **On the other hand, `static` methods cannot access the object state**.